2xic/tinyeth/README.md

     - (todo) Implement EIP 1559
     - (todo) Add some tracking of the nonce to make things user friendly.

-- [ ] (put aside to finish networking first) Implement the EVM (i.e should be able to run a simple contract based on the bytecode / mnemonic)
+- [ ] Implement the EVM (i.e should be able to run a simple contract based on the bytecode / mnemonic)

   Currently supports:
-    - Runs basic contracts
+    - Most opcodes are more or less implemented (still some gas cost missing)
-    - Converts mnemonic into bytecode.
+      - In other words, it's able to run most contracts.
-    - Most opcodes are more or less implemented.
+    - Converts mnemonic into bytecode to make it easy to debug.
     - Support for the ABI, should be possible to encode calldata for most structs.
     - (todo) improved handling of the EVMs datatypes.
 Operations that are using uint256 for instance should have a modulo operation to make sure our rounding is correct.
     - (wip) gas cost/refund computation -> let's you see how much gas is used when executing contract.